Electoral district of Cottesloe

 Cottesloe is a Legislative Assembly electorate in the state of Western Australia.
 Cottesloe is named for the western Perth suburb of Cottesloe, which falls within its borders.
-A previous member, Colin Barnett, was the 29th premier of Western Australia.
-The current member, Sandra Brewer, was elected in the 2025 state election.
+A previous member, Colin Barnett, was the 29th premier of Western Australia (20082017).

+The current member, Sandra Brewer of the Liberal Party, was elected in the 2025 state election.

 History

 Cottesloe was created at the 1948 redistribution, at which three new metropolitan electorates were created to replace former northern and agricultural seats in Parliament.
-Its first member was elected at the 1950 election, and it has always been a safe seat for the Liberal Party and its predecessors.
+Its first member was elected at the 1950 election, and it has always been held by the Liberal Party and its predecessors.
+For much of that time, it was a comfortably safe Liberal seat.
+Indeed, the Liberals have won an outright majority on the first count all but once in its existence.
+The Liberal hold on the seat has only been remotely threatened twice, in 1980 and 1983.
+While the margin dropped to marginal in those elections, the Liberals still won enough primary votes to retain the seat outright.

-It has only had four members.
-The first, Sir Ross Hutchinson, served as a senior minister in the Brand government.
-He was succeeded in 1977 by Bill Hassell, who served as Opposition Leader to Premier Brian Burke in 1984–1986.
-Hassell retired in 1990, and was succeeded by Colin Barnett at a by-election.
-Barnett served as Deputy Premier, Minister for Energy and, after 1995, Education during the Court government in 1993–2001, and Opposition Leader in 2001–2005.
+It has only had five members, all of whom have been promoted to Cabinet or the opposition front bench.
+The first, Sir Ross Hutchinson, served as a senior minister in the Brand government and was Speaker in the first term of the Charles Court government.
+He was succeeded in 1977 by Bill Hassell, who served as Opposition Leader against Premier Brian Burke in 1984–1986.
+Hassell retired in 1990, and was succeeded by economist Colin Barnett at a by-election.
+Barnett served as Minister for Energy and, after 1995, Education during the Richard Court government in 1993–2001, and Opposition Leader in 2001–2005.
 Barnett, seen as a moderate within Liberal ranks, resigned the leadership after the 2005 election.
 He had originally planned to retire at the 2008 election, but after the troubled seven-month leadership of Troy Buswell and generally poor opinion polls, Barnett was persuaded to reconsider (the nominated candidate for Cottesloe, Deidre Willmott, stood aside), and regained the leadership on 6 August 2008 on a unanimous party vote, one day before the 2008 election was called.
 At this election, Barnett became Premier of a minority Liberal-National government.